 Pursuing Damages In Addition To Criminal Charges

-It may be possible to keep your identity private by filing your case by naming John Doe or Mary Doe.
+It may be possible to keep your identity private by filing your case as John Doe or Mary Doe.

 It is actually easier for the plaintiff to prevail in a civil case than in a criminal case.
-In a civil case, the plaintiff has to convince the judge or jury that the assault was "more likely than not" rather than "beyond a reasonable doubt."
-That is why these cases frequently settle out of court, rather than risking a very public trial.
+In a civil case, the plaintiff must persuade the judge or jury that the assault was “more likely than not” rather than “beyond a reasonable doubt.”
+That is why these cases frequently settle out of court, rather than risking a public trial.

 Sexual Assault Cases Against Third Parties